Annamaria Serturini: Club career

 At Pink Sport Time, Serturini was played in all 22 leagues games for the 2017-18 season by Pink coach Roberto D'Ermillio.
 Serturini also played a significant amount of time with Pink's Primavera team, and was called up to Italy's U-23 national team by the winter of 2017.
 Serturini racked up a total 29 appearances in all competitions for relegation-threatened Pink Sport Time, while she scored 9 goals in total for the season.
 Serturini left the club after one season and agreed to move to A.S.
 Roma, once the newly-formed Serie A club was set up in the summer of 2018.

 Serturini has reached several historical milestones during her time at Roma, both for the club and on an individual level.
 She became the club's first-ever goalscorer, when Serturini scored a penalty in Roma's opening-day defeat away to Sassuolo for the 2018-19 season.
 Serturini finished the 2018-19 season as the club's topscorer.
 On 11 October 2020, in her third consecutive season with Roma, Serturini became the first Roma player to make 50 appearances for the club and the first Roma player to score 20 goals for the club.
 She achieved this simultaneously in the same game, as she played and scored the opening goal in a 1-1 draw between Roma and Inter Milan.
 On 8 December 2020, Serturini achieved a personal milestone of 100 Serie A games.

 On 30 May 2021, Serturini helped Roma win the club's first major trophy as the Giallorosse beat AC Milan on penalties to lift the 2021 Coppa Italia trophy.
 The trophy win meant Serturini collected her third Coppa Italia winner's medal in her career to date.

 In February 2024, she joined Inter Milan, signing on until 30 June 2026.

+On 6 July 2026, it was announced that Serturini had signed a three year contract with Juventus until 30 June 2029 and would wear the number 15 for the club.